Credit Enquiries: What Are They?

 Does your credit file show multiple enquiries even though you only made one application?

-This is a common problem and is being addressed by Veda Advantage with upgrades to their database.
+This is a common problem and is being addressed by Equifax with upgrades to their database.
 The main causes are:

 - Amending the loan amount on an application in progress.